-A 1940s kitchen gets a graceful facelift plus a glamorous replacement for an antique stove.
+A 1940s kitchen gets a graceful facelift plus a glamorous red Aga range to replace an antique stove.

 New York City kitchens often have unique features or situations, particularly in the borough of Brooklyn.
-There, narrow attached row houses (which we know as brownstones) were constructed for family living during the housing boom of the early 1900s as the city underwent its first great wave of immigration and post-Victorian expansion.
+There, narrow attached row houses, or brownstones, were constructed for family living during the housing boom of the early 1900s as the city underwent its first great wave of immigration and post-Victorian expansion.
 Streets adjacent to Brooklyn’s famously huge parks were particularly elegant.
 So in 1988, when our pal Celeste became the fourth owner of a three-story, 1909 limestone beauty facing Prospect Park, she became the keeper of a historic house.